bioinfoUQAM/Caribou/README.md

 source $ENV_DIR/Caribou/bin/activate
 ```

-## Testing data
-Mock community used for testing found in database Mockrobiota from Kozich et al.

 ## Building database
 There is a template script to build data in one large fasta file and extract classes into a csv file.
 This template must be modified by the user to insert filepaths and comment the host section if there is no host to be used.